 | Oil analysis / particle count | Gear and bearing wear debris, contamination | Gearboxes, hydraulic systems | Mid |

-The selection principle is that more sensors do not automatically mean better outcomes.
-Choose the parameter that detects the failure mode you care about as early as the P-F interval requires, and add confirming parameters only where they change the diagnosis.
+More sensors do not mean better outcomes.
+Choose the parameter that detects the failure mode as early as the P-F interval requires, and add confirming parameters only where they change the diagnosis.

 The data path: edge acquisition, MQTT Sparkplug B and OPC UA

 - MQTT is a lightweight publish and subscribe protocol designed for constrained and intermittent networks.
-Devices publish to topics on a broker, and any consumer subscribes to what it needs, so adding sensors means adding publishers without rebuilding the integration layer each time.
-The Sparkplug B specification, maintained alongside the MQTT ecosystem, adds the structure MQTT lacks on its own: a defined topic namespace, a state-management model with birth and death certificates so the system always knows whether a device is online, and a typed payload.
-That structure is what makes MQTT suitable for an industrial condition-monitoring fleet rather than just a transport.
-The Ignition platform's MQTT modules consume Sparkplug B payloads directly, which is documented by Inductive Automation.
+Devices publish to topics on a broker and consumers subscribe to what they need, so adding sensors means adding publishers without rebuilding the integration layer.
+Sparkplug B, an Eclipse Foundation specification, adds the structure plain MQTT lacks: a defined topic namespace, a typed payload, and birth and death certificates so the system always knows whether a device is online.
+SCADA platforms with MQTT modules consume Sparkplug B payloads directly.

-- OPC UA is a strongly typed, secure machine-to-machine protocol well suited to structured on-premises communication between controllers, SCADA and historians.
-It carries rich information models and built-in security, which suits the link between the control system and the historian.
+- OPC UA is a strongly typed, secure machine-to-machine protocol that carries rich information models, well suited to the structured link between controllers, SCADA and the historian.

-A common and sound pattern uses MQTT Sparkplug B for the distributed edge sensors reporting by exception, and OPC UA between the PLC, SCADA and historian layer, with both landing in the same historian.
-The protocols are complementary, and the choice between them for any given link is driven by the number of nodes, the network conditions and how the data is consumed.
-This integration work belongs in the industrial data and IIoT and OT networks layers, where the network is designed to carry both production and condition data without contention.
+A sound pattern uses Sparkplug B for the distributed edge sensors reporting by exception and OPC UA between the PLC, SCADA and historian layer, with both landing in the same historian.
+This integration belongs in the industrial data and IIoT and OT networks layers, where the network is designed to carry production and condition data without contention.

 Historian integration and the link to OEE

-Once the data arrives, it has to be stored in a way that supports trending and analysis.
 A historian records each tag with its value and timestamp at the moment it changed, which is what lets an analyst look back over weeks of vibration trend or pull the temperature record around a stoppage.
-A platform such as Ignition can consume MQTT Sparkplug B and OPC UA directly, store the tags in its historian, and present trends, thresholds and maintenance reports from one place.
-Building those alarms and screens to suit the maintenance team's workflow is part of the PLC, SCADA and HMI layer.
+A platform such as Ignition can consume Sparkplug B and OPC UA directly, store the tags, and present trends, thresholds and maintenance reports from one place; building those alarms and screens to suit the maintenance workflow is part of the PLC, SCADA and HMI layer.

-The connection to OEE is where condition monitoring earns its place in the production-data picture.
-Unplanned downtime is the largest availability loss on most lines, and condition monitoring attacks it from two directions.
-It reduces the frequency of unplanned stops by giving warning before a failure forces one, which protects availability.
-When a stop does happen, the condition record gives a timestamped, machine-sourced reason tied to a specific asset, which makes the downtime classification in the OEE record more defensible than an operator-entered reason recalled at shift end.
-Because the condition stream and the OEE stream often share the same historian and the same network, the two systems reinforce each other.
-The limits of OEE as a metric, and why machine-sourced signals matter for it, are covered in our guide on where OEE misleads.
+The connection to OEE is direct.
+Condition monitoring reduces the frequency of unplanned stops by giving warning before a failure forces one, which protects availability.
+When a stop does happen, the condition record gives a timestamped, machine-sourced reason tied to a specific asset, which makes the downtime classification more defensible than a reason recalled at shift end.
+The limits of OEE as a metric are covered in our guide on where OEE misleads.

 A worked example: a bearing vibration alerting scheme